 Modify the NOTE in Table 22-29 as follows:

 NOTE—this is the maximum length in octets for a VHT SU PPDU with a bandwidth of 160 MHz or 80+80 MHz, VHT-MCS 9, and 8 spatial streams, and limited by 1504 possible Short GI data symbols in aPPDUMaxTime.
+Note that this is the maximum PSDU length a VHT PHY could support assuming no restrictions in MAC.
+See 9.13.2 for additional restrictions on the maximum number of octets the MAC could support.

 CID 5866